mendesdimas/KotlinMaskedEditText/README.md

 ![MaskedEditText - the library for masked input of phone numbers, social security numbers and so on for Android](publish/README.gif)

-This project derives from [toshikurauchi/MaskedEditText](https://github.com/toshikurauchi/MaskedEditText), but it's been adapted for gradle build system and has additional features:
+This project derives from [egslava/edittext-mas](https://github.com/egslava/edittext-mask), but it's been adapted for Kotlin and Kotlin DSL system, and has additional features:

-1. filter allowed chars
-2. filter denied chars
-3. user can use chars from mask in his input (in original version of this library user couldn't use digit '7' in the '+7(XXX)XXX-XX-XX' pattern).
-4. You can keep hints even when user started typing.
+(To Edit)

 So it allows you to use masks for phones, urls, etc.